Formal Hearings: Illinois Driver's License Law

+The first thing to remember is that for a driver who is revoked for DUI, the main purpose of the hearing is to determine whether he or she is a risk to the public safety.
 Typically, a review of the offense(s) resulting in the revocation or suspension will take place at the hearing.
+For example, the driver will be asked about the time period over which the alcohol or drug use occurred, the amount consumed, the reason the driver was stopped, and the results of any chemical tests (blood, breath or urine).
 Other relevant topics include: the person’s full driving record, criminal record, and lifestyle changes.
-Any hardship resulting from their loss of driving privileges must also be addressed.
-If relevant, the hearing will also focus on the person’s alcohol/drug use history, including a review of any symptoms of alcohol/drug abuse and any treatment history.
+In some cases, any hardship resulting from their loss of driving privileges must also be addressed.
+If relevant, the hearing will also focus on the facts and circumstances of the person’s alcohol/drug use history prior to since the last DUI arrest, including a review of any symptoms of alcohol/drug abuse, mental health issues, and any treatment history.

+Secretary of State driver's license hearings can be intimidating and are governed by a complex set of laws and administrative rules.
 If you are revoked or suspended and wish to obtain driving privileges, contact the driver’s license reinstatement attorneys at The Davis Law Group, P.C. to discuss your case.
-We have helped thousands of individuals throughout Illinois and across the country reinstate their driving privileges.
+We can review your record and determine the best course of action.
+Our attorneys have helped thousands of individuals throughout Illinois and across the country reinstate their driving privileges.